susanBuck/notes/05_Laravel/04_Composer_Packages.md

 });
 ```

-If we had more routes in this example, each one could use the `Pre::render()` class/method without having to indicate the namespace.
+If we added more routes to this example, each one could use the `Pre::render()` class/method without having to indicate the namespace.

 ### Option 3) Add an alias so no namespace is required

-Finally, if you anticipate using a Class very frequently throughout your application, you can create a global alias for it.
+Finally, if you anticipate using a class frequently throughout your application, you can create a global alias for it.

 This is done in `/app/config/app.php` in the array called `aliases`.